Operation Halberd: Battle

-Italian aircraft correctly identified Ark Royal at 08:10, and at 10:45 reported the convoy speed of 16 kn, which indicated that merchant ships were with the convoy.
-The battleships from Naples rendezvoused with the cruisers from Taranto at 10:40 and were joined by the 8th cruiser division at 11:48.
-The Italian fleet was faster than the battleships of Force H, but was inferior to the British force in firepower.
+Italian aircraft identified Ark Royal at 08:10 and at 10:45 reported the convoy speed of 16 kn, which indicated that merchant ships were with the convoy.
+The battleships from Naples rendezvoused with the cruisers from Taranto at 10:40 and were joined by the 8th Cruiser Division at 11:48.
+The Italian fleet was faster than the battleships of Force H but was inferior in firepower.
 The Regia Aeronautica gave priority to fighter defence of bomber strikes, and the six fighters providing air cover over the Italian fleet could not travel more than 100 km from their base.
-Since Italian aircraft had reported only a single British battleship, the Italian fleet received authorisation at noon to engage the British formation.
+Since Italian aircraft had reported only one British battleship, the Italian fleet received authorisation at noon to engage the British formation.
 The Regia Aeronautica was requested to provide increased air cover for the Italian fleet by 14:00.